eriicafes/eriicafes/README.md

 - 👋 Hi, I’m @eriicafes
 - 👀 I’m interested in ...
-JavaScript, Typescript, React, GO, Rust and Swift
+Typescript, React, GO, Rust, Swift and Gleam
 - 🌱 I’m currently learning ...
 DevOps
 - 💞️ I’m looking to collaborate on ...
 Fun and Productive projects (I also build OSS in my free time)
 - 📫 How to reach me ... eriicafes@gmail.com